meercan/ai-debug/README.md

 ### 1. Debugging

 A docker compose file that will start three containers that will serve the installation files and locally running `hub-controller` server.
+**Usage:**

+If your are testing the installation files:
+- Run `make start`, and
+- Do an aiware installation from your locally running Hub UI - API pair.

+If testing aiware-agent or related part:
+- Run `make start` to run debug tool
+- Build new aiware-agent locally
+- Do an aiware installation from your locally running Hub UI - API pair.

 **Structure:**
 | URL | Connections | Local Resource |